Prices from £44.99

-Please inform our doctor of all medication you are currently taking, including those prescribed by your GP or bought over the counter from a pharmacy, as well as health and herbal supplements.
+Please inform our doctors of all medicines you are currently taking, including those prescribed by your GP or bought over the counter from a pharmacy, as well as health and herbal supplements.

 Do not use Epiduo past the expiry date printed on the packaging.
 The date refers to the last day of the specified month.

 Never throw away medicine via household or water waste.
-Take any unwanted or expired medication to your local pharmacy and ask them to dispose of it safely on your behalf.
+Take any unwanted or expired medication to your local pharmacy and ask them to discard it safely on your behalf.

 Always store medicine out of sight and reach from children and pets.